-The RV Elementary Schools have one combined PTO (Parent Teacher Organization).
+The RV Elementary Schools have one combined PTO, the Redbank Valley Elementary Parent Teacher Organization (RVEPTO).
 Parents are encouraged to participate in PTO functions in order to support their student's educational programs.
 The PTO schedules a meeting once each month.
 Parents are encouraged to attend these meetings to help with the decision making and planning for special programs and events.
 Watch for PTO newsletters that come home from school.
+They may also be contacted at redbankvallevpto@gmail.com.